 Subject to space availability, all M&T shareholders as of the record date, or their duly appointed proxies, may attend the M&T special meeting.
 Since seating is limited, admission to the M&T special meeting will be on a first-come, first-served basis.
-Registration and seating will begin at [ ], Eastern time.
+Registration and seating will begin at 10:30 a.m., Eastern time.